 A look at Jeremy Allen White and Addison Timlin's relationship, from teen crushes to a sudden divorce

-Just five months after The Bear star Jeremy Allen White publicly professed his love for his actress wife Addison Timlin in his Golden Globes acceptance speech, she got raw and real about how "f***ing hard" it is "being a single mom" in a Mother's Day social media post.
+Just five months after The Bear star Jeremy Allen White publicly professed his love for his actress wife Addison Timlin in his Golden Globes acceptance speech, she got raw and real about how "f***ing hard" it is "being a single mom" in a Mother's Day social media post, although she later changed the "single mom" part to "co-parent," after commenters protested that White is still in his kids' lives.

 Let's travel back to their beginnings...